 - They can ask influencers to help do product tutorials and interview niche influencers on how the product/service has helped them.

-- They can create live webinars, and then trim these into shorter clips and distribute these across platforms.
+- They can create live webinars using a webinar software, and then trim these into shorter clips and distribute these across platforms.

 - They can collaborate on interviews, whether live or recorded.